zerob13/vue-markdown-render/README.md

 If you are using Monaco Editor in your project, you need to configure `vite-plugin-monaco-editor-esm` to handle global injection of workers.
 On Windows, you may encounter issues during the build process.
 To resolve this, configure `customDistPath` to ensure successful packaging.

+> Note: If you only need to render a Monaco editor (for editing or previewing code) and don't require this library's full Markdown rendering pipeline, you can integrate Monaco directly using `vue-use-monaco` for a lighter, more direct integration.

 ### Example Configuration

 ```ts